Machine-Learned Prediction Equilibrium for Dynamic Traffic Assignment: Existence of Dynamic Prediction Equilibria

 \section{Existence of Dynamic Prediction Equilibria}

-In this section we show that for oblivious and continuous predictors that respect FIFO there always exist dynamic prediction equilibria.
-We will also give several examples of such predictors, including one inducing IDEs as corresponding equilibria.
+In this section we show that for causal predictors that respect FIFO and a suitable continuity property there always exists a dynamic prediction equilibrium.
+We will also give several examples of such predictors, including one for which any DPE corresponds to an IDE and vice versa.